-The parties' familiarity with the particular issues for review on appeal in the district's petition for review and the parents' answer thereto is also presumed and will not be recited here.
-The crux of the parties' dispute on appeal is whether the April 2011 CSE's recommendation for a 12:1 special class placement in a community school with the related services of occupational therapy (OT), speech-language therapy, and the provision of a dedicated nurse was appropriate for the student.
+The parties' familiarity with the particular issues for review on appeal in the parent's petition for review and the district's answer thereto is also presumed and will not be recited here.
+The gravamen of the parties' dispute on appeal relate to whether the assigned public school site could appropriately implement the student's March 2011 IEP.
+More particularly, the parent challenged whether the assigned public school site provide the student's related services as set forth in the March 2011 IEP ("push-in" services versus "pull-out" services), whether it was appropriate to provide the student's related services in a shared therapy room, whether the student